Skip to contents

 More Lists

-When you input more than two lists, compute pairwise comparisons across lists.
+When you input more than two lists, samesies computes pairwise comparisons across all lists:

 Nested Lists